Professional Mentor "Friend" - Los Angeles

 Friends of the Children – Los Angeles (Friends LA) is looking for a passionate, committed, professional mentor, who we call Friends, to support our mission to impact generational change by empowering youth who are facing the greatest obstacles through relationships with trained full-time professional mentors—12+ years—no matter what.
 Our model is proven to break the cycle of generational poverty for children who face the most barriers by providing paid professional mentors to thousands of youth across the country.

-A Friend works intensively with eight (8) children and their families as a positive adult role model to develop a caring, trusting, and sustained relationship with the whole family.
-A Friend will set positive expectations; nurture and promote their strengths, talents, and abilities; help assure physical and emotional well-being; teach life and academic skills; provide enrichment activities; and model responsible behavior.
+A Friend works intensively with eight (8) children as a positive adult role model to develop a caring, trusting, and sustained relationship with each child.
+For each child, a Friend will set positive expectations; nurture and promote their strengths, talents, and abilities; help assure physical and emotional well-being; teach life and academic skills; provide enrichment activities; and model responsible behavior.
 A Friend will fully document activities and participate in an ongoing evaluation process.
-Friends will work primarily one-on-one with their children, and link and support their families to resources as appropriate.
+Friends will work primarily one-on-one with their children while empowering their parents to advocate for their children through an ongoing, respectful, and strengths-based partnership.
 A Friend must also know, understand, honor, and support the organization’s mission, vision, values, principles, and policies, and be able to clearly articulate the organization’s function.

-- Develop and sustain a long term, caring, trusting, and accepting relationship with each child and their families;
+- Develop and sustain a long term, caring, trusting, and accepting relationship with each child;

-- Spend time with children, one-on-one and in the classroom;
+- Spend time with or on behalf of the child one-on-one in the classroom and in the community;

 - Set realistic expectations and goals based on each child’s strengths, talents, abilities, and needs;

-- Provide enrichment resources and activities which include opportunities for cultural awareness, diversity, and community service;
+- Provide enrichment resources and activities which include opportunities for cultural awareness;

 - Reinforce basic academic skills and learning;